What is a Husband Stitch? And Is It Even Legal?

 It isn’t to reduce the size of the vaginal opening.

-We know decreased vaginal muscle tone can be a problem for some mamas, though (particularly after multiple births).
+We know decreased vaginal muscle tone can be a problem for some new mamas (particularly after multiple births).

-Some doctors offer procedures called “vaginoplasty” or “vaginal rejuvenation,” meant to restore vaginal tone.
+And some doctors do offer procedures called “vaginoplasty” or “vaginal rejuvenation,” meant to restore vaginal tone.

 But the American College of Obstetricians and Gynecologists is skeptical about these procedures.